+This carol was written for the Choir of King's College for 'A Festival of Nine Lessons and Carols' in 2002.
+ITTLE Lamb, who made thee?
 Dost thou know who made thee?

-Dost thou know who made thee?

-Gave thee life, and bid thee feed,

-By the stream and o'er the mead;

-Gave thee clothing of delight,

-Softest clothing, woolly, bright;

-Gave thee such a tender voice,

-Making all the vales rejoice?
+Gave thee life, and bid thee feed, By the stream and o'er the mead; Gave thee clothing of delight, Softest clothing, woolly, bright; Gave thee such a tender voice, Making all the vales rejoice?
 Little Lamb, who made thee?
 Dost thou know who made thee?